Algeria entry requirements for Nigeria passport holders

 Transit visa required

-Nigerian passport holders generally need a transit visa to change planes in Algeria, even if staying airside.
-Apply before travel.
+Nigerian passport holders require a transit visa to pass through Algeria, even if staying airside.
+Apply at an Algerian embassy before travel.

 Exceptions & conditions